 First, the measures are temporary measures.
 CIGA 2020 does not amend the provisions of IA 1986 in relation to statutory demands or winding-up petitions, but is applicable alongside those provisions.
 It aims to avoid demands and petitions being issued against companies during the period of the coronavirus emergency.
 The Government's hope is that businesses can instead work through this period by reaching a realistic and fair agreement with their creditors.
 The measures therefore apply only for a designated period, as discussed below.
-CIGA 2020 states that the relevant period in respect of statutory demands and winding-up petitions will end on 30 September 2020.
+Although, originally under the CIGA 2020 the relevant period in respect of statutory demands and winding-up petitions would end on 30 September 2020, the relevant period has subsequently been extended until 31 December 2021 by the Corporate Insolvency and Governance Act 2020 (Coronavirus) (Extension of the Relevant Period) Regulations 2020.

 It should be noted, however, that s.
 41, CIGA 2020, allows the temporary measures to be extended by up to six months, if the Secretary of State considers it reasonable to do so to mitigate an effect of coronavirus.
+Theoretically the relevant period could therefore be extended further, beyond 31 December 2021.